Bayou: Agriculture

 Farming activities introduce nutrients into bayou ecosystems.
-Row crop agricultural land use is common (75–86% of the bayou watershed) in Bayou watersheds given the unique physical characteristics like flat topography and alluvial soils.
-Agricultural activity results in byproducts of nitrogen and phosphorus from fertilizers, which can drastically alter delicate balances in freshwater and marine ecosystems.
-A study conducted on 3 agricultural bayous in the lower Mississippi River Basin found that the addition of nitrogen and phosphorus to sample mesocosms affected the decomposition of maize crop and willow oak detritus.
-While both species showed an increase in decomposition rate after N and P nutrient enhancement, the maize crop broke down faster than the native willow oak.
+Row crop agricultural land use is common (75–86% of the watershed) in bayou watersheds, given the unique physical characteristics like flat topography and alluvial soils.
+Agricultural activity produces nitrogen and phosphorus byproducts from fertilizers, which can drastically alter delicate balances in freshwater and marine ecosystems.
+A study conducted on three agricultural bayous in the Mississippi River Delta found that the addition of nitrogen (N) and phosphorus (P) to sample mesocosms affected the decomposition of maize crop and willow oak detritus.
+While both species showed increased decomposition rates after nutrient enhancement with N and P, the maize crop decomposed faster than the native willow oak.
 The maize crop also had a significantly faster microbial respiration rate.
-The changes in microbial respiration of a wetland system impacts its carbon exchange with the environment.
+The changes in microbial respiration of a wetland system impact its carbon exchange with the environment.
 Inhibiting a wetland's ability to sequester carbon further damages the status of the wetland as a carbon sink.
 This poses larger-scale issues as it alters the exchange of carbon dioxide with the atmosphere and environment.

 The use of pesticides in agriculture poses further threats to bayou ecosystems.
 A study conducted on three bayous (Cow Oak, Howden, Roundaway) in the western Mississippi River watershed found that pesticides released into bayou sediments cause significant impairment of the amphipod Hyalella azteca both spatially and temporally.
 Despite being banned 40 years ago in the United States by the Environmental Protection Agency, traces of dichlorodiphenyltrichloroethane (DDT), once used in agriculture as an insecticide, were found in sediment and amphipod tissue.
 DDT is a probable carcinogen, and it has been linked to adverse health effects in both humans and wildlife.